 Take a Walk or Ride Your Bike

-A ten-minute walk from South Park can take you to the shady hills of historic Woodland Cemetery and Arboretum, the Great Miami River Recreation Trail, the beautiful campus of the University of Dayton and its nearby shops and cafes, to an appointment at the Miami Valley Hospital or to the lively arts and entertainment scene of the Oregon District.
-Bike to the downtown events at Riverside Park or 2nd Street Market—and when you do need the car, you’ll have quick access to major highways and thoroughfares.
+A ten-minute walk from South Park can take you to the shady hills of historic Woodland Cemetery and Arboretum, the Great Miami River Recreation Trail, the beautiful campus of the University of Dayton and its nearby shops and cafes, Carillon History Park, to an appointment at the Miami Valley Hospital or to the lively arts and entertainment scene of the Oregon District.
+Bike along the bike trail, walk or take the free Flyer shuttle to the downtown events at the Schuster Center, Victoria Theatre, Levitt Pavilion, Riverscape, a Dayton Dragons game or 2nd Street Market—and when you do need the car, you’ll have quick access to major highways and thoroughfares.

 A Fascinating Blend of Grand Victorians and Quaint Cottages

 A century ago, South Park was laid out as a mixed income community, which it is to this day.
-Many first-time homebuyers find South Park very affordable.
+Many first-time home buyers find South Park affordable.
 There are a good number of house rentals, too, an ideal way to experience the neighborhood if you are not considering an immediate home purchase.